fakeneuron/CalenBooker/README.md

    - Added meeting scheduling with profile check and calendar integration; removed unused dependencies.

 6. **Deployment**:

    - Deployed frontend to Netlify with HTTPS and configured auth redirects.

+7. **Meeting Scheduler Enhancements**:
+   - Added a "Service Type" field to `MeetingScheduler.js` with preset options and manual "Other" entry, displayed in `MeetingConfirmation.js` and `MeetingsTable.js`, with `service_type` column added to the `meetings` table.

 ### To-Dos